swlacy/hugoblog/content/about.md

 {{< rawhtml >}}
 <figure style="margin: 0px 12px 0px 0px; max-width: 30%; float: left; border-radius: var(--radius)">
 <img src="/media/fullbody.png" alt="It's Me" style="max-width: 100%;"/>
-<br><figcaption><i>Above: me, tired, post-CCDC<br>April 2, 2022</i></figcaption><br>
+<br><figcaption><i>Above: me, exausted, post-CCDC<br>April 2, 2022</i></figcaption><br>
 </figure>
 {{< /rawhtml >}}

 ## Personal Background
-Hey there!
-My name is Sid Lacy.
+Hello!
+My name is Sid Lacy [/sɪd ˈleɪsi/].
 I am a student at Western Washington University, double-majoring in cybersecurity and political science; I aspire to one day fill a role in my professional life that sees some intersection between the two (hello, CISA?).
-Currently, I also cohead and represent the [Western Washington University Cybersecurity Club](https://wwucyber.com) as a member of the Cybersecurity Department, working with my peers to spread awareness and discuss contemporary news related to cybersecurity, and promoting activity in security-related technical events.
+Currently, I also cohead and represent the [Western Washington University Cybersecurity Club](https://wwucyber.com) as a member of the WWU Cybersecurity Department, working with my peers to spread awareness and discuss contemporary news related to cybersecurity, and promoting activity in security-related technical events.

-In my free time, I write here, populating this site with posts on my [blog](/blog) and publishing articles in the [Documents section](/docs), both of which have a general emphasis on the study of computer security.
+In my free time, I write here, populating this site with posts on my [blog](/blog) and publishing articles in the [documents section](/docs), both of which have a general emphasis on the study of computer security.
 My intention behind *swlacy.com* is two-sided: first, I use this space to enrich my knowledge, providing a more elegant, professional location to publish work, which I can tailor to my specific needs.
-Second, I aim for this space to be of equal use to others, to become a trove of information those interested in computer security can use to benefit from as well.
-Learning is for everyone — I appreciate your interest in my page, and I hope you find something here that intrigues or helps you in some capacity.
+Second, I aim for this space to be of equal use to others, to eventually become a trove of information those interested in computer security can use to benefit from as well.
+I appreciate your interest in my site, and I hope you find something here that intrigues or helps you in some capacity.

-Beyond security, I also enjoy hiking around the beautiful Pacific Northwest, staying up to date on international and domestic politics, and playing strategy games.
-While this site is not particularly dense in terms of posted content at the moment, regularly uploading new articles is a personal goal I have set for myself — if nothing interests you now, please revisit soon to see new submissions.
+Beyond security, I enjoy hiking around the beautiful Pacific Northwest, which I am grateful to call home, staying up to date on international and domestic politics, and playing strategy games.
+While this site is not particularly dense in terms of posted content at the moment, regularly uploading new articles is a personal goal I have set for myself.
+If nothing interests you now, please revisit soon to see new submissions.

 ## Professional Qualifications